 For example, dig into the experience of OneCoin.
 It promised big returns and minimal risk.
 The business was a pyramid scheme based on smoke and mirrors.
 Investors were victimised while the others got rich

-As regulation and accountability creeps in, things are getting better.
+As regulation and accountability creep in, things are getting better.
 But you still need to exercise caution.
-I’d always recommend investing in well known projects and reduce your risk accordingly.
+I’d always recommend investing in well-known projects and reduce your risk accordingly.

-What cryptcurrencies should I buy for my portfolio?
+What cryptocurrencies should I buy for my portfolio?

 In this part of the post, I’ll discuss some simple investment strategies for beginners.

 The following coins are a good starting point to invest in as they are some of the best known.
 Having a good chunk of your portfolio wrapped up in these will help manage risk.